Two Efficient Ridge Solutions for the Incremental Broad Learning System on Added Inputs: Introduction

+When big data with high dimension is processed, the training processing may exceed the capacity of a single computational node.
+Accordingly, usually it is required to distribute computing tasks across multiple computational nodes, that are also called as workers~\cite{SurveyOnDistributedML}.
+Specifically, a distributed implementation is usually necessary when data is inherently distributed or too big to store on a single worker.
+It is necessary to choose and implement the algorithms to enable parallel computation in distributed systems.
+In this paper, we focus on data-parallelism~\cite{SurveyOnDistributedML}, where training samples are partitioned into multiple workers, and nearly the same algorithms are applied to different groups of training samples in all workers.
+We will develop the parallel implementation of the proposed ridge solution based on inverse Cholesky factor for the distributed BLS with data-parallelism.

-This brief is organized as follows.
-Section \Rmnum{2} introduces the existing incremental BLS on added inputs based on the generalized inverse with the ridge regression approximation.
-In Section \Rmnum{3}, we compute the ridge solution from the inverse or the inverse Cholesky factor of the Hermitian matrix in the ridge inverse, and update the inverse and the inverse Cholesky factor efficiently.
-Then Section \Rmnum{4} describes both the proposed BLS algorithms for added inputs.
-In Section \Rmnum{5}, we compare the expected computational complexities of the existing BLS algorithm and the proposed BLS algorithms, and evaluate these BLS algorithms by numerical experiments.
-Finally, conclusions are given in Section \Rmnum{6}.
+This paper is organized as follows.
+Section \Rmnum{2} introduces the existing incremental BLS on added inputs based on the generalized inverse with the ridge regression.
+In Section \Rmnum{3}, we propose two efficient ridge solutions for the BLS on added inputs.
+Then in Section \Rmnum{4}, we compare the expected computational complexities of the existing BLS and the proposed two ridge solutions, and evaluate them by numerical experiments.
+Finally, conclusions are given in Section \Rmnum{5}.